rahulsrivastava71/SuperFriend-Server/README.md

 - Install Cassandra : the application will work fine with just one node, but ideally you should have a cluster with at least 3 or 5 nodes
 - Cassandra is configured with its cassandra.yaml file : don't forget to backup your "data" and "commitlog" directories

-### Tatami installation
+### SuperFriend installation

-In order to use a stable version, use one of the [available tags](https://github.com/ippontech/tatami/tags).
+In order to use a stable version, use one of the [available tags](https://github.com/SuperFriend.com/SuperFriend/tags).

-Tatami can be configured with the src/main/resources/META-INF/tatami/tatami.properties file.
+SuperFriend can be configured with the src/main/resources/META-INF/SuperFriend/SuperFriend.properties file.
 You can configure this file in 2 ways :

-- Edit the file in your own Tatami fork
+- Edit the file in your own SuperFriend fork
 - Properties in this file are replaced at build time by Maven : you can set up your own Maven profile with your specific properties

-Once Tatami is started, you will be able to check your properties at runtime in the Administration page.
+Once SuperFriend is started, you will be able to check your properties at runtime in the Administration page.

-To deploy Tatami :
+To deploy SuperFriend :

-- Create the Tatami WAR file : `mvn package`
+- Create the SuperFriend WAR file : `mvn package`
-- The WAR file will be called "root.war", as Tatami should be run as the root application (on the "/" Web context)
+- The WAR file will be called "root.war", as SuperFriend should be run as the root application (on the "/" Web context)
 - Deploy the WAR file on your favorite Java EE server
 - The WAR has been tested on Jetty 8 and Tomcat 7, and should work fine on all Java EE servers